aganglada/pattern-replace-loader/README.md

 ### RegExp replacement:

-To achieve regular expression replacement you should specify the `flags` query param (as an empty string if you do not want any flags).
+To be able to use RegExp in yuor replacement you should specify `flags` in the options param.
 In this case, `search` and `flags` are being passed to the [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) constructor.

 In your `webpack.config.js`: